Safety & Emergency Procedures

-No. You can only receive text messages at one cell phone number.
+No. You can only receive text messages on one cell phone number.
 You can opt to receive voice messages on two phone numbers.

 Can I receive both text and voice messages on the same cell phone?

 Yes.
-You must enter the cell phone number in both the text message box and in a phone number box.
+You must enter the cell phone number in both the text message box and in the phone number box.